 When a student's writing is deemed unacceptable (e.g. grammar, non-adherence to APA style, etc.) in an assignment he/she should utilize the services of the UM Writing Center prior to submission of subsequent assignments.
-If I write "please see me" on your paper, it is a good idea to take this advice!

 Participation

 Class participation is critical to course success.
 The in class experience cannot be replicated through readings alone.
 The lectures and discussions that take place in the classes are the most important part of the course and essential to fulfillment of course objectives.
 It is impossible to participate if a student is not in class, thus full participation points cannot be given when attendance/tardiness is an issue.